kosmoi/web-pages/README.txt

 My mission is building a simple website without adds, wich code is open.

-PS: it can be that i don't invest much time for that project, be aware of that.
+PS: it can be that i don't invest much time for that project, be aware of that, but youre free to make a "fork" of this "project".